Kong/docs.konghq.com/app/docs/enterprise/0.31-x/installation/amazon-linux.md

 ---
-title: How to install Kong Enterprise and Postgres onto Amazon Linux
+title: How to install Kong Enterprise and PostgreSQL onto Amazon Linux
 ---

-# How to Install Kong Enterprise and Postgres onto Amazon Linux
+# How to Install Kong Enterprise and PostgreSQL onto Amazon Linux

 ```bash
 $ sudo yum update